faucetsdn/daq/docs/cloud_tests.md

 ## Base Local Test Setup

 * The `udmi` module needs to be enabled in build.
-When running `cmd/build` there should be a line like `subset/cloud/Dockerfile.test_udmi`.
+When running `cmd/build` there should be a line like `subset/cloud/Dockerfile.test_udmi` in the startup logs.
 This is enabled through the `host_tests` config parameter, which can be set to `config/modules/all.conf` if necessary.
 On startup, there should be a log message that includes `udmi`:
 ```